![]() |

 |

-I am a systems engineer working on Crew Systems for Blue Origin's MK-2 crewed Lunar lander, targeting the year 2030.
+I am a systems engineer working at Blue Origin on Blue Moon MK2 in support of NASA's Artemis Program.
 In May 2024 I graduated with a PhD from the Robust Robotics Group at MIT, advised by Nick Roy and supported by a NSF Graduate Fellowship.
 I hold a doctoral minor in Space Systems Engineering, and a master's degree from Bill Freeman's computer vision group.

 In the past I made electronics for Venus probes and the SPT-3G telescope, and designed sensors that helped keep rocket engines from exploding.
 Before attending MIT, I studied physics and electrical engineering at UC Berkeley.